chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 And finally the linear regression:
 ![Regression_test](/assets/images/Regression_test.png)

-**In the end, neither regression or the NN can do very much to predict the number of goals using shots on target from previous seasons.**
+**In the end, neither regression nor the NN can do very much to predict the number of goals using shots on target from previous seasons.**

 I enjoyed working on it though!